Fading Away: Looking for the real Kurt Cobain at his NY retrospective

 photo by Jesse Frohman

 It’s presumptuous to say that no one cared.
 I’m sure there were plenty of legit Nirvana enthusiasts there, but the party honestly felt like it could have been for anything.
-A showing of Andy Warhol prints could have substituted Cobain’s face and would have been just as appropriate — perhaps more so considering one the DJs had a set of strictly oldies.
-The thing is, I don’t know what Kurt Cobain would be more sickened by, a overly sincere, sappy tribute to the him, or a roomful of people who were into his image more so than his music.
+A showing of Andy Warhol prints could have substituted Cobain’s face and would have been just as appropriate.
+The thing is, I don’t know what Kurt Cobain would be more sickened by — an overly sincere, sappy tribute to the him, or a roomful of people who were into his image more so than his music.

 The shortsightedness of Cobain’s suicide is a startling thing to consider.
 “It’s better to burn out than to fade away,” he famously signed off with in his suicide note.
 It’s incredibly vexing to know now how the horrible occurrence that took place in that Lake Washington house was only the beginning of the rock god status that Cobain hated so much.
 Thinking of the ramshackle singer in early 1991, playing with his band in small rock clubs, and comparing it to the stoic figure gracing the walls at Morrison Hotel and Tribecca Grand today is mind boggling.
 They’re very much two different people, and it’s my constant worry when considering Nirvana, the cornerstone for my interest in music since I first taped “Smells Like Teen Spirit” off Z100 twenty years ago, that the real Kurt Cobain is what is really fading away.